civiform/docs/docs/user-manual/civiform-admin-guide/add-statuses.md

 For statuses with associated email content, a status change will trigger an email to applicants that used a CiviForm account to submit their application.
 The applicant will also see the status of their submitted application(s) when they log into their CiviForm account.

+Note: in order to use status tracking, your IT Admin must have enabled the feature.
+To enable the feature, have your IT Admin set the CIVIFORM_APPLICATION_STATUS_TRACKING_ENABLED environment variable to true.

 ## To Create a Status
 1. Sign in to CiviForm as a CiviForm Admin.
 2. Click Programs on the navigation bar and select the program for which you would like to add statuses.